-- 1.1 Every Director of Social Services in Wales is required to produce an annual report which summarises their view of the effectiveness of the authority's social care services and priorities for improvement. - 1.2 The Directors annual report for 2011/2012 is attached as Appendix 1.
-The report is intended to provide the public with an honest picture of services in Denbighshire and to demonstrate a clear understanding of the strengths and challenges faced.
+1.1 Every Director of Social Services in Wales is required to produce an annual report on the effectiveness of social care services in their authority.
+The Director's annual report for 2011/2012 is attached as Appendix 1.

 2. What is the reason for making this report?